DaniloDuque/Bridge-Crossing-Problem/README.md

-# Bridge-Crossing-Problem
+# Narrow-Bridge-Problem
-This repository simulates the Bridge Crossing Problem with cars (threads) safely crossing a shared bridge, demonstrating concurrency and collision prevention.
+This repository simulates the Narrow Bridge Problem with cars (threads) safely crossing a shared bridge, demonstrating concurrency and collision prevention.